Exploiting Color Name Space for Salient Object Detection: Color Name Space Based Saliency Detection

-In Eq.~\eqref{eq:Adjust}, all the image intensity values above the truncation threshold $T_{\textrm F}$ (i.e., in the interval $[T_{\textrm F},255]$) are clipped and mapped to 1.
-For automatically obtaining $T_{\textrm F}$, we base on the statistical information extracted from the image histogram.
-After scaling the entire range of values in the reconstruction result to the integer interval $[0,255]$ (Fig.~\ref{fig:postprocess-c}), we obtain its histogram $H$ with 256 total possible intensity levels (Fig.~\ref{fig:postprocess-d}), where $H_i$ is the number of pixels at the $i$th gray level.
-By summing up the number of pixels in $H$ from the gray level 0, the minimum threshold value $k$ is returned and assigned to $T_{\textrm F}$ for ensuring the non-salient pixels cover no less than $(1-\vartheta_r)$ of the total number of image pixels:
+In Eq.~\eqref{eq:Map}, all the intensity values above $T_F$ (i.e., in the interval $[T_F,255]$) are clipped and mapped to 1s.
+For automatically obtaining $T_F$, we exploit the statistical information extracted from the histogram of $F$.
+After scaling $F$ to $[0,255]$ (see Fig.~\ref{fig-post-processing-I-c}), we get its histogram $H$ where $H_k,k\in[0,255]$ denotes the number of pixels at the $k$th intensity level.
+By summing up the number of pixels from $H_0$, we obtain the minimum intensity level $T_F$ which should satisfy the following criteria:

+that is, the non-salient pixels should cover no less than $1-\vartheta_r$ of the total number of image pixels.
+For convenience, we abbreviate Eq.~\eqref{eq:Map} as